Today I am going to talk about pleadings in civil cases.

 - Defense to counterclaim

-A Plaintiff’s pleading is his plaint and a Defendant’s pleading is his written statement of defense.
+A Plaintiff’s pleading is his Complaint (or petition or bill) and a Defendant’s pleading is his answer to the complaint.

-Sometimes a Plaintiff may file a reply to the written statement of defense – such reply forms part of his pleading.
+Sometimes a Plaintiff may file a reply to the answer to the complaint – such a reply forms part of his pleading.
 Or Defendant may file a rejoinder; this also forms part of his pleadings.

 Plaintiff’s reply to the Written Statement of defense and Defendant’s rejoinder is called subsequent pleadings.

 NB: the hearing of the suit will not commence until the pleadings are complete.

 Functions of Pleadings in a civil case